-Dividends of €3 million were paid within the Group during 2017 (2016: €2 million) by ALD to Tanis Limited.
-The Group is currently considering its dividend plans for 2018.
-There were no material transactions between any group companies and members of the Boards during 2017.
+No dividends were paid within the Group during 2018 (2017: €3 million).
+The Group is currently considering its dividend plans for 2019.
+There were no material transactions between any group companies and members of the Boards during 2018.

 B.2 Fit and proper requirements